jazzband/django-simple-menu/README.rst

 django-simple-menu is an entirely code based menu system, because, who really wants to define their menus in the django admin...

-It's simple to use yet provides enough flexibility to provide unlimited children menus, per-request generation and checking of menu items, badges, and more.
+It's simple to use, yet provides enough flexibility to provide unlimited children menus, per-request generation and checking of menu items, badges, and more.